-The best part about these three cards is that they’re complementary rather than substitutes, so you can really maximize your rewards by having all three cards (as I do).
+The best part about these three cards is that they’re complementary rather than substitutes, so you can really maximize your rewards by having all three cards.

-I have all three of these cards — I’ve had the Ink Cash for many years, while I picked up the Ink Preferred and Ink Unlimited about a year ago.
-One common question from people is how they can acquire all three of these cards, so I wanted to share the approach I recommend in this post.
+I have all three of these cards, and they add a lot of value to my card portfolio.
+One common question from people is how they can acquire all three Chase Ink cards, so I wanted to share the approach I recommend in this post.

 Chase Ink Card basics

-Here are the basic details of Chase’s three Ink Cards:
+Here are the basic details of Chase’s three Chase Ink Cards:

 How much are Chase Ink points worth?